 Unfortunately, no. This program is focused on developing new research opportunities and involving more undergraduate students in research at UConn Health.
 We would be happy to talk with you or your undergraduate researcher at any time about other OUR funding opportunities that could help support your research together.

 You are welcome to submit an opportunity.
-However, if we see more interest from faculty than we can accommodate, we will prioritize the inclusion of faculty who have yet to participate in the program and/or who will not have an HRP student after spring 2020.
+However, if we see more interest from faculty than we can accommodate, we will prioritize the inclusion of faculty who have yet to participate in the program, as well as representation across departments and schools in the opportunities offered.